mariolpantunes/pyUTSAlgorithms/README.md

 Unevenly Spaced Time Series: Moving Averages and Other Rolling Operators This repository started as a conversion of the code from this [one](https://github.com/andreas50/utsAlgorithms).
-Right now in contains more algorithms that help while dealing with Unevenly Spaced Time Series.
+Right now the library contains more algorithms that help while dealing with Unevenly Spaced Time Series, for more details check the [here](##documentation)

 ## Running unit tests